History & Background

 Prior to 2008 the ‘college funding’ industry was basically about financial aid (cutting the cost) and admissions (getting in).
 After the recession of 2008, the college funding landscape changed dramatically.
 Family’s income and investment values grew at a nominal rate.
 Even home prices dropped, eliminating the home equity parents frequently used to fund their children’s college education.

 Did college costs drop though?
 NO!
 They rose at a minimum of 5% every year during the 2008 recession.
-It’s estimated that for this upcoming school year, over 100 colleges will have an annual price tag over $60,000!
+It’s estimated that for this upcoming school year, over 100 colleges will have an annual price tag over $80,000 per year!

 What families do not know was that the 2008 recession devastated many state and local governments’ budgets.
 It also put a hurting on many college’s endowments.
-As a result, colleges are much stingier now with their financial aid.
-The gap between the college price and what people could afford to pay - has widened.
+As a result, colleges are much stingier now with their endowment funds.
+The gap between the college price and what people could afford to pay – has widened.

-Therein lies the problem today, families can get all the information online regarding admissions and financial aid, but when all the college prep hoopla settles, virtually every college-bound family in America will have a $25,000 tuition bill each year and that's for each student in the family.
+Therein lies the problem today, families can get all the information online regarding admissions and financial aid, but when all the college prep hoopla settles, college-bound families in America will have an enormous tuition bill each year per child.

 Today, college funding is all about “Where are you going to get the money?”

 In other words, how to pay the tuition bill without going into tremendous debt, or raiding your retirement fund.
-More than ever before, families need the advice of a licensed financial professional to help them maximize cash flow, reduce taxes, reduce debt and interest expense, and show them how to pay for college without killing their investments, eliminating all the equity in home, or borrow expensive education loans.
+More than ever before, families need the advice of a licensed financial professional to help them maximize cash flow, reduce taxes, reduce debt and interest expense.